yodakohl/CHIMERA/README.md

 - **General object detection** powered by a DETR model capable of identifying a broad range of infrastructure and equipment beyond a fixed list of examples.
 - **Persistent storage** of every analysis run, including references to uploaded imagery.
-- **Automatic area scanning** by fetching imagery for a bounding box from NASA GIBS or, when higher detail is required, USGS NAIP aerial photography, analyzing each tile without preparing archives.
+- **Automatic area scanning** by fetching imagery for a bounding box from MapTiler's global satellite basemap (high-resolution by default) with optional NASA GIBS mosaics and USGS NAIP aerial photography, analyzing each tile without preparing archives.

 ## Getting started